aForsund/tictactoe_v2/README.md

 This project is a demo of a tic tac toe implementation with singleplayer and multiplayer options.

-See live demo of latest version ---TBA---
+See live demo of latest version [here](http://tictactoev2.azurewebsites.net/)

 See live demo of second version [here](https://shrouded-waters-13601.herokuapp.com/).